deanishe/alfred-mailto/Readme.md

 ## Further information ##

-For more information, please see the included help file. `mailto help` will open it from within Alfred.
+For more information, please see the included help file. `mailtohelp` will open it from within Alfred.